 Is there any scientific evidence that massage therapy is an effective low back pain treatment and improves a person’s quality of life?
 Is massage therapy effective?

 Can a shiatsu massage chair compare to a human massage therapist?
 These are the two specific questions we will answer in this post.

 Research on Massage Therapy

 Before we get deeper into the evidence about low back pain treatment, let us state some facts and the conclusions we will make in this review.
 First, a lot of research on the effects of massage therapy as a treatment for a variety of health conditions has been carried out.
 And the evidence is pretty clear-cut.

 Second, the scientific evidence confirms that massage therapy is an effective low back pain treatment.
-The scientific evidence affirms that this type of therapy may help with back pain and may improve quality of life for people with depression, cancer, and other ailments.
+The scientific evidence affirms that this type of therapy may help with back pain and may improve the quality of life for people with depression, cancer, and other ailments.
 There is clear evidence that massage therapy for lower back pain works.